-- Music as a tool for environmental activism: (Encouraging students, teachers and staff) on the one hand to use music as a tool for environmental activism and raising awareness through research, artistic projects and performances that advocate for sustainability through the arts. - Inspire change by promoting the voices of artist-students and by showing examples of environmental artistic choices, new career paths, landmark decisions from institutions such as orchestras or HMEI towards environmental issues.
+- Music as a tool for environmental activism: (encouraging students, teachers, and staff) on the one hand to use music as a tool for environmental activism and raising awareness through research, artistic projects and performances that advocate for sustainability through the arts.
+On the other hand, to use their platform to address the topic (through interviews, social media, events, concerts) as they, compared to many, have a platform to reach, influence, and be heard. - Inspire change by promoting the voices of artist-students and by showing examples of environmental artistic choices, new career paths, landmark decisions from institutions such as orchestras or HMEIs towards environmental issues.

-RECOMMENDATIONS

-- Use all your communication platforms and tools to raise awareness in general, and of your actions - internal and external communication channels. - Make sure that your Green team and/or Sustainability officer works closely in cooperation with the Communication team in order to regularly communicate the institutions' efforts towards the green shift - Instead of deleting all paper options in your communication tools, use it wisely: in some situations paper is more efficient than digital, more appropriate for the targeted people, you can also print locally, choose eco friendly papers and inks, and think of the afterlife of your communication product: can it be reused (best), recycled, or collected as a souvenir or a gift? etc. (Digital tools also have an environmental footprint, and an exponentially increasing one). - Train your communication as well: they need to understand the full picture to do their job well and in the greenest way possible (know the dos and don'ts of green communication) - Avoid greenwashing, be responsible and humble: keep a realistic eye between your actions and what is at stake.
-All your every greenish actions do not need publicity: less is more.
-Also note that the public
+Instead of deleting all paper options in your communication tools, use it wisely: in some situations paper is more efficient than digital, more appropriate for the targeted audience, choose eco-friendly papers and inks, and think of the afterlife of your communication product: can it be reused (best case), recycled, or collected as a souvenir or a gift?
+Don't forget: digital tools could also have an environmental footprint.

+Train your communication team: they need to understand the full picture to do their job well and in the greenest way possible (know the dos and don'ts of green communication).

-- eye is more challenging on the matter than ever (every brands seem green and yet, climate change is still happening...) - Set an environment monitoring internally and externally: keep eyes and ears open, there is plenty to know and share already. - Good Pratice
+Avoid greenwashing, be responsible and humble: keep a realistic eye on your actions and what is at stake.
+All your green actions do not need publicity: less is more.
+Also note that the public eye is more challenging on the matter than ever (every brand seems green and yet, climate change is still happening...).

+Set an environment monitoring internally and externally: keep eyes and ears open, there is plenty to know and share already.

-CNSMD Lyon's internal newsletter (which is sent each monday to students, teachers and staff) regularly shares environmental-related news: actions, projects and decisions from the institution, but also reports or data about climate change, state-sponsored program or projects on which students can apply, inspirational quotes, local events or initiatives...
-(The head of communication has been trained on environmental issues and on eco-friendly actions in communication.
-And she keep an active environment monitoring to find these contents.)
+cnsmb Lyon's internal newsletter (which is sent each Monday to students, teachers, and staff) regularly shares environmental-related news: actions, projects, and decisions from the institution, but also reports or gives data about climate change, state-sponsored programmes or projects to which students can apply, inspirational quotes, local events or initiatives...
+The head of communication has been trained on environmental issues and ecofriendly actions in communication and she keeps an active environment monitoring to find these contents.)